- Published 9 Mar 2023

 Last Updated December 2021

-What is a Digital Multimeter?
+What is a Digital Multimeter (DMM), and What Does It Measure?

-• Voltage is the difference in electrical potential between two points, expressed as the potential energy of an electric field to cause current flow through a conductor or circuit
+- Voltage is the difference in electrical potential between two points, expressed as the potential energy of an electric field to cause current flow through a conductor or circuit.

-• Current is the active rate of electrical charge flow through a component or circuit, measured as it passes a designated point or region on the circuit (for most circuit types, this charge flow is typically carried by electrons moving through a wire)
+- Current is the active rate of electrical charge flow through a component or circuit, measured as it passes a designated point or region on the circuit (for most circuit types, this charge flow is typically carried by electrons moving through a wire).

-• Resistance is a measurement of the extent to which the properties of a specific device or material limit the rate of electrical current flowing through it
+- Resistance is a measurement of the extent to which the properties of a specific device or material limit the rate of electrical current flowing through it.

 What is a Digital Multimeter Used for?